james-clarusway/scenario-examples/CKAD/Configuration/step2/step1.md

-There is a pvc named 'mypv-claim' that must be connected to 'mypv' persistentvolume.
-Correct the 'mypv-claim' pvc.
-- Note: Create the pvc if it is required.
+Create a new pod named "clarusweb-pod" that loads the value from variable 'mycolor' of 'myconfig' configmap in an env variable called 'COLOR'.